 A top-performing software developer is as productive as three individual developers.
 So, when you are browsing through LinkedIn or already interviewing a candidate, make sure that you are eyeing the right one.

 Every employer wants hard-working and dedicated developers to work on their projects.
 They can hire a team of three or more developers to gain the expected result.
-But for an early-stage startup, the budget may not be enough to hire many developers for fast turnaround time.
+But for an early-stage startup, the budget may not be enough to hire many developers for a fast turnaround time.

 Because of this, startup leaders would gladly opt to hire one or two top-performing developers instead of a team of five.
 These developers can work productively and efficiently, which most of the time equals the productivity of multiple software developers.